-At Cannon Disability Law, we are experts at winning SSD and SSI benefits.
-You can learn more about our representative on our About Us Page.
+At Cannon Disability Law, we are experts at winning SSDI and SSI benefits.
+You can learn more about our lawyers and staff on our About Us Page.
 You can also review our client paperwork on our Fee Agreement and Important Forms page.

 When you contact our office for help with your application, make sure you know some basic facts.
 We will need to know your date of birth.
 We also need to know your wedding date and divorce date.
 Additionally, we will need to know the date you last worked.
 Also, we will need to know the names of your doctors.

 The Social Security application asks basic information about your family and your children.
 You will also need a list of where you have worked.
 Likewise, you will need to write about what you did at each job.
 The SSA needs to know this information in order to process your application.

 Also, if you previously filed an application for benefits in Colorado, then don’t forget to request that the SSA reopen your old application.
 This is also true if you filed a prior application in any state.

 WORKING WITH YOUR LEGAL TEAM TO WIN SSD BENEFITS IN COLORADO